Second siege of Anandpur: Background

-The Hill Rajas were concerned about Gobind Singh's rising power and influence in their region, along with dislike for the Sikh movement.
+The Hill Rajas were concerned about Guru Gobind Singh's rising power and influence in their region, along with dislike for the Sikh movement.
 In addition, the Hill Rajas were frustrated by the raids on their villages by the Sikhs from Anandpur who sought to acquire supplies, provisions, and cash.
 According to Indubhusan Banerjee, the hill rajas and the Guru maintained harmony after the Raja of Kahlur had conceded villages adjacent to Anandpur, however with the proliferation of the Sikhs in Anandpur and the Guru's pursuit of expanding his territory, the Khalsa began to encroach upon the hill rajas' territory to coerce villagers for goods.

 Eventually they sent a petition to the Mughal Emperor Aurangzeb and launched a joint attack with the Mughals in 1700 which failed.
 Afterwards they besieged Anadpur without Mughal assistance which also failed.
 The Rajas decided to plan with the Mughals again and launched multiple joint attacks, all of which failed.